karolina-wisniewska/DriverAPI/README.md

 - GET advices by tag
 - GET tag by name

+ADMIN can use all the above methods, as well as perform CRUD operations enabling management on components (advices, trainings, questions, answers, tags, media).

 Full API documentation is provided by Swagger after installation.
+Methods available only for ADMIN access are described in Swagger-ui as `Admin access only`.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>